 I. Sitting and Sleeping

-The act of sleeping and sitting on the floor led to the innovation of sleeping mats called tatami in the olden days.
-The rug got made using rice straws, making them comfortable to sit and sleep on.
+Sleeping and sitting on the floor led to the innovation of sleeping mats called tatami in the olden days.
+The rug was made using rice straws, making them comfortable to sit and sleep on.

 Maintaining the tatami was easy.
 After using, the Japanese would sweep out the dirt and hang it outside to dry.

-Also, it was a habit that the Japanese removed their shoes at the door before entering their homes.
+Also, it was a habit for the Japanese to remove their shoes at the door before entering their homes.

-The idea was to avoid soiling the mats, keeping them clean for an extended period.
-The mats’ edges got finished in a special way to allow them to conform to various rooms’ dimensions.
+The idea was to avoid soiling the mats and keeping them clean for an extended period.
+The mats’ edges were finished in a particular way to conform to various rooms’ dimensions.

 Due to their minimalist culture, Japanese houses are usually tiny.
 They typically divide the room using a removable temporary wall called a sliding shoji screen to create space.
-These screens also get used in opening up space.
+These screens also get used to open up space.

 When you remove a sliding shoji screen that separates space from the outside, you open it to the beautiful scenery of nature and fresh air.